triestpa/You-Should-Learn-Regex/README.md

 This should be fairly comprehensible given what we've learned so far.

-Note that we're starting and ending this regex with `\b` instead of `^` and `$`.  `\b` represents a *word boundry*, or a space between two words.
-This will allow us to match years that are not on their own lines, which is of course very useful for search through, say, paragraph text.
+We're starting and ending this regex with `\b` instead of `^` and `$`.  `\b` represents a *word boundary*, or a space between two words.
+This will allow us to match years within the text that are not on their own lines, which is of course very useful for search through, say, paragraph text.

 - `\b` - Word boundary
 - `(19|20)` - Matches either '19' or '20' using the OR ('|') operand.
 - `\d{2}` - Two digits, same as `[0-9]{2}`
 - `\b` - Word boundary

-> Note that `\b` differs from `\s`, the code for a whitespace character.  `\b` searches for a place where a word character is is not followed or preceded by another word-character, so it is essentially searching for the *absence* of a word character, whereas `\s` is searching explicitly for a space character.  `\b` is especially appropratiate for cases where we want to match a specific sequence/word, but not the whitespace before or after it.
+> Note that `\b` differs from `\s`, the code for a whitespace character.  `\b` searches for a place where a word character is not followed or preceded by another word-character, so it is essentially searching for the *absence* of a word character, whereas `\s` is searching explicitly for a space character.  `\b` is especially appropriate for cases where we want to match a specific sequence/word, but not the whitespace before or after it.

-#### Real-World Example - Count Year Occurences
+#### Real-World Example - Count Year Occurrences

 We can use this expression in a Python script to find how many times each year in the 20th or 21st century is mentioned in a historical Wikipedia article.